To historic preservationists, the Thomas Point Shoal Lighthouse was a tempting fixer-upper.

 Still, federal officials and preservation groups are hopeful that the romance of lighthouses will interest people even in these more difficult projects.

 "They're architecturally important.
-They're maritime-history important," said Smith.
+They're maritime-history important," Smith said.
 "Lives are saved because of them.
 And all of that factors into why people love lighthouses."

 Staff researcher Bobbye Pratt contributed to this report.